20 Best Blue Mountains Walks (Hiking Guide)

 Empress Falls

-A relatively short but steep walking track, starting from the Conservation Hut in Wentworth Falls, brings visitors up close and personal with several scenic waterfalls.
+A relatively short but steep walking track, starting from the Conservation Hut in Wentworth Falls, brings visitors up close to several scenic waterfalls.

-The first section of the walk towards the Queen Victoria Lookout and the Empress Lookout is an easy path heading down via several sets of stairs.
+The first section of the walk, towards the Queen Victoria Lookout and Empress Lookout, follows an easy path with several sets of stairs.

-From the Empress Lookout, the track descends further via a series of metal stairs before arriving at beautiful Empress Falls.
+From the Empress Lookout, the track descends further via a series of metal stairs, leading to the beautiful Empress Falls.

-Beyond Empress Falls, the trail continues deeper into the Valley of the Waters to a few more waterfalls: Sylvia Falls, Lodore Falls, and Flat Rock Falls.
+Beyond Empress Falls, the trail continues deeper into the Valley of the Waters, revealing a few more waterfalls: Sylvia Falls, Lodore Falls, and Flat Rock Falls.

 More information: Valley of the Waters Walking Track.